willfrew/node-btrconf/README.md

 the file you are requiring `btrconf` from.
 We then load the specified config file relative to your that file.

-This means that if you `require('btrconf')` from multiple files (unlikely but possible), `module.parent.filename` will be incorrect in all but one.
+This means that if you `require('btrconf')` from multiple files, `module.parent.filename` will refer to the first file to require `btrconf`.
 In this case, you can pass an absolute filename using:
 ```javascript
 var config = btrconf.load(require.resolve('./config'));
 ```

-Due to the above, `btrconf` is not suitable for use in other npm modules, sorry!
+Due to the above, `btrconf` is currently not suitable for use in other npm modules, sorry!